almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## Step 3.
 Explore Multi-View Display

 After importing images using the "Import images groups" app, you will see that images are grouped on the screen by tag values.
+Use `LEFT` and `RIGHT` arrow keys to navigate between groups.

 ![Grouped view in the labeling interface](https://github.com/supervisely-ecosystem/import-multiview-images-tutorial/assets/79905215/f8b7203a-cfbd-4771-a76e-22086d7b0d18)